 Other Evergreens

 It’s worth noting that conifers are not the only trees that stay green year-round.
 You will find many evergreen trees growing at tropical latitudes around the equator.
 This is because close to the equator, there is little to no temperature difference between summer and winter.
-Consequently, you will find many unique types of trees growing in the tropics have no need to shed leaves in wintertime.
+Consequently, you will find many unique types of trees growing in the tropics that do not need to shed leaves in wintertime.
 One example is a palm tree.

 Learning Activity Idea: